Finance for paid media · The ecommerce playbook

 Your bank account is flat.

-The finance that connects your ad account to your bank account, ending in one number: the exact ROAS to set in Meta so the whole business stays profitable, not just the dashboard.
+The dashboard was never built to tell you the one thing you need to know: is this spend making the business bigger.
+This is the finance that connects your ad account to your bank account, ending in one number: the exact return to set in the platform so the whole business stays profitable, not just the screen.

 For ecommerce founders and operators scaling past six figures a month in ad spend.